Turmeric’s Great, But Don’t Take It Until You See This

 The reason so many people are jumping on the turmeric bandwagon is largely because they’ve heard it’s a powerful antioxidant.
 That’s 100% true and its curcumin specifically that gives turmeric that reputation.

-Ultimately you might be wondering why it even matters curcumin’s an antioxidant.
+Ultimately you might be wondering why it even matters that curcumin’s an antioxidant.

 The reason of course is antioxidants fight free radicals.
 Free radicals are nasty little things; they’re believed to play a huge role in things like aging, harmful inflammatory responses, heart concerns, brain cell death and many other potentially harmful conditions. .